Russia demands NATO roll back from East Europe and stay out of Ukraine | Law-Order

 The first, among other points, would require Russia and NATO not to deploy additional troops and weapons outside the countries where they were in May 1997 - before the accession to NATO of any of the former communist states in East Europe that for decades were dominated by Moscow.
 It would mean NATO abandoning any military activities in Ukraine, Eastern Europe, the Caucasus and Central Asia.
 The treaty with the United States would prevent Moscow and Washington from deploying nuclear weapons outside their national territories.
 That would mean an end to NATO's so-called nuclear-sharing arrangements, where European NATO members provide aircraft capable of delivering U.S. nuclear weapons.

-(Additional reporting by Andrew Osborn, Vladimir Soldatkin and Maxim Rodionov in Moscow, Robin Emmott in Brussels, Joanna Plucinska in Warsaw, Steve Holland in Washington and Trevor Hunnicutt aboard Air Force One; Writing by Mark Trevelyan, Editing by Timothy Heritage)
+(Additional reporting by Andrew Osborn, Vladimir Soldatkin and Maxim Rodionov in Moscow, Robin Emmott in Brussels, Joanna Plucinska in Warsaw, Natalia Zinets in Kyiv, Steve Holland in Washington and Trevor Hunnicutt aboard Air Force One Writing by Mark Trevelyan Editing by Timothy Heritage and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)